catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

    inode #200 <------ softlink1
    inode #300 <------ softlink2
 ```
-If we delete original file, softlinks become useless!
+If we delete or move the original file, softlinks will not work properly (AKA Hanging links)!\
+If we change the name of the original file, all the soft links for that file become dangling i.e. they are worthless now.

 Hard link is different name of the original file (Like a duplicate copy of the original file)\
 Having same file size as original file\